 Accountability is a powerful thing.
 Making a commitment to doing something and then holding ourselves accountable to others is one of the most useful tools in our motivation and productivity arsenals.

-Without accountability, there’s absolutely no way I would’ve written these mini blog posts for the past 70 weeks.
-And without accountability there’s certainly no way I would be up at 1am (having just driven 2 hours to get home from a friends wedding, with work early the following morning and wanting nothing better than to sink into my bed and sleep) to write this blog post.
+Without accountability, there's absolutely no way I would've written a mini blog post in the form of these email newsletters for the past 70 weeks.
+And without accountability there's certainly no way I would be up at 1am (having just driven 2 hours to get home from a friends wedding, with work early the following morning and wanting nothing better than to sink into my bed and sleep) to write and send this email.

 Accountability is also a core component of the online writing course that I enrolled in this week.
 It's an 8-week programme that teaches students how to write and publish valuable content on the internet.
 There are 2 forms of accountability in the course.
 Firstly, it requires students to create their own weekly email newsletters to share our writing to.
 And secondly it brings students together in small groups to critique each other's work.
 The course instructor David recognises that even though the cohort of students are paying a lot of money to take part, and are probably very motivated to improve our writing, we still need these accountability 'hacks' to force us to actually take action.

-Just like it’s worked for me today when I really couldn’t be bothered to write this post, but now it’s done and I can finally sleep :P
+Just like it's worked for me today when I really couldn't be bothered to write this email, but now it's done and I can finally sleep :P